✦ My Life is a Lamp ✦ My Home is a Lighthouse

 "Dear God please reveal Yourself to me through your Word — The Holy Bible."

 The qualities of God are His inbuilt attributes and characteristics.
 The understanding of these qualities are foundational to one wanting to know Him.
 The Bible provides a complete picture of who God is and how He works.
 He has many attributes.
 We now examine six of these.
 Take your time.
 Read, meditate and journal what you discover.
-Note: The name for God Almighty in The World English Bible is 'Yahweh'.
-Other translations use the word LORD.

 2-1 God Almighty is Eternal — Without Beginning or Ending

-Psalm 90Before the mountains were born, before you had formed the earth and the world, even from everlasting to everlasting, you are God.
+Psalm 90:1-2 (NLT)[1] Lord, through all the generations you have been our home!
+[2] Before the mountains were born, before you gave birth to the earth and the world, from beginning to end, you are God.

-2. How is God described in 1 Timothy and how are we charged to live?
+1. How is God described in 1 Timothy and how are we charged to live?
 1 Timothy 1:17, 6:17-19

 2-2 God is Holy — Separate from and Above All Moral Evil and Sin